 Athenian democracy was unique in the way in which it extended power to all members of the citizen body irrespective of wealth or birth.

-The city was so committed to the notion of equality of opportunity that it even decided that the majority of positions in its government should be awarded by lot rather than election.
-Elections unduly favoured the wealthy and educated, the Athenians argued, and for this reason should be avoided.
+The city was so committed to the notion of equality of opportunity that it even determined that the majority of positions in its government should be awarded by lot rather than election.
+Elections unduly favored the wealthy and educated, the Athenians argued, and, for this reason, should be avoided.

 A representative democracy?